TZstatsADS/Fall2018-Proj1-vickydongxj/README.md

 Term: Fall 2018

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Does Age Affect Happiness?
+Are There Gender Differences in the Effect?
-+ This project is conducted by [your name]
++ This project is conducted by Xiaojing Dong

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: In this project, we explore whether the sources of happiness change with age and whether the gender has an impact on it.
+Text mining and natural language processing techniques were applied on "a corpus of 100,000 crowd-sourced happy moments".
+The results suggests that the sources of happiness do change at different life stages with certain gender differences.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.